-Scientific American reports: “More than 3 decades of research shows that an overemphasis on intellect or talent—and the implication that such traits are innate and fixed—leaves people vulnerable to failure, fearful of challenges and unmotivated to learn.”
+Scientific American reports that “more than 3 decades of research shows that an overemphasis on intellect or talent—and the implication that such traits are innate and fixed—leaves people vulnerable to failure, fearful of challenges and unmotivated to learn.”

 The American Psychological Association agrees that heavy focus on intelligence can have “serious negative consequences for learning.”
-Examples of such comments include:
+Other examples of such comments include:

-- This homework is easy for you. 这些作业对你来说很容易 / 這些作業對您來說很容易。(Zhèxiē zuòyè duì ní lái shuō hěn róngyì.)
+- Ability-based praise: This homework is easy for you. 这些作业对你来说很容易 / 這些作業對您來說很容易。(Zhèxiē zuòyè duì ní lái shuō hěn róngyì.)